ReadAlongs/OpenSamples/fin/README.md

 such problems.

-I then checked to make sure the changes are there by running `g2p convert` for both the basic mapping and the `eng-arpabet` one I'll ultimately use in g2p studio:
+I then checked to make sure the changes are there by running `g2p convert` for both the basic mapping and the `eng-arpabet` one that is ultimately used by ReadAlong Studio:

 ```
 $ g2p convert "hiihtää" fin fin-ipa